-View from the Window is a participatory project involving neighbors whose windows overlook the artist-run space DOMIE.
 DOMIE is a single standing house in the yard of Św.
 Marcin – the most famous street of Posnań city.
-After 1989, the building and the yard, were abandoned and became a ruin.
-The building was previously an important a cultural site; it hosted a Fotoplastykon, or Kaiser’s Panorama (an early precursor to cinema).
-Since 2018, an artist collective has taken over the building, creating a social, artistic, economic and architectural experiment of collective care.
-It is non institutional, artist-run initiative, embracing groups excluded from the public debate who do not fit the current Polish political agenda, including LGBT+ people and sex workers, for example.
+After 1989, the building and the yard were abandoned and became a ruin.
+The building was previously an important cultural site: for instance, it hosted a Fotoplastykon or Kaiser’s Panorama (an early precursor to cinema).
+Since 2018, an artist collective has taken over the building, creating a social, artistic, economic and architectural experiment in collective and cooperative care.
+The artists and youth of DOMIE are considered a foreign element in the neighbourhood, a threat to the old order and regime.

 The View From the Window project aims to help create a dialogue between the local neighbours and the new inhabitants of DOMIE, since they may not have the tools to acknowledge that they can gain something from each other.
 Both communities deal with traumas, poverty, and loneliness.
 Creative engagements in overcoming the obstacles together and treating them as opportunities can help build such bridges and cultivate a sense of trust.
 In 2022, the war in Ukraine has brought a new context to the project, as many refugees have become new members of the neighbourhood.